 MFA applicants must submit to the college admissions office:

 and must submit to the School of Dance:

 Artistic statement including artistic goals

-10 minute Video or DVD of original choreography
+10 minute Video link or DVD of original choreography

 Contact the School of Dance at (703) 993-1114 or firstname.lastname@example.org for further information.